-If the potential pest fish incursion is unverified (i.e. Alert Level 2; Section 4.4.2), the priority will be establishing its authenticity by undertaking seasonally appropriate targeted sampling in the catchment where the incursion is suspected as soon as is reasonably practicable in close consultation with NSW DPI.
+If the potential pest fish incursion is unverified (i.e. Alert Level 2; Section 4.4.2), the priority will be establishing its authenticity by undertaking seasonally appropriate targeted sampling in the catchment where the incursion is suspected as soon as is reasonably practicable in close collaboration with NSW DPIRD.

 Any pre-connection incursions will be highly unlikely to be directly related to the Snowy 2.0 development.
-Pest fish incursions post-connection are more likely to be due to the operation of the scheme, but also possibly via humanmediated dispersal.
-Natural colonisation is also possible although this is considered to be very unlikely (see Section 4.2).
+Pest fish incursions post-connection are more likely to be due to the operation of the scheme, but also possibly via other vectors (see Section 4.3).